CreativeSlave/New-Base-Project/README.md

 Replaces strings on files by using string or regex patterns.
 Attempts to be a String.prototype.replace adapter task for your grunt project.
+Inside your Gruntfile.js file add a section named string-replace.
+This section specifies the files to edit, destinations, patterns and replacements.

 ###Getting Started
 This plugin requires node >= 0.8.0, Grunt >= 0.4.0 and npm >= 1.4.15 (latest stable is recommended).